Department of Economics

 The Department offers two full-time, taught honours programmes:

-offers candidates two broad options.
+Honours in Economics offers candidates two broad options.
 Candidates who take the General Economics option gain a specialised knowledge of economics and economic analysis.
 The Financial Economics option is career-oriented, preparing students for jobs in the financial sector of the economy.

-Honours in Economics and Mathematical Statistics
+Honours in Economics and Mathematical Statistics programme

-programme covers a specialised study not only of economics, but also of statistical inference.
+covers a specialised study not only of economics, but also of statistical inference.
 This programme equips students to analyse relationships in the economy.

 Building on from an honours degree, or its equivalent, students may choose between a